mydkzgj/RNA-FM/README.md

 --save_frequency 1
 ```
 The predicted probability maps will be saved in form of `.npy` files, and the post-processed binary predictions will be saved in form of `.ct` files.
 You can find them in the `$save_dir/r-ss`.

+### 3. Online Version - RNA-FM server. <a name="Server"></a>
+If you have any trouble with the deployment of the local version of RNA-FM, you can access its online version from this link, [RNA-FM server](https://proj.cse.cuhk.edu.hk/rnafm/#/).
+You can easily submit jobs on the server and download results from it afterwards, without setting up environment and occupying any computational resources.

 ## Citations <a name="citations"></a>